LAC-Japan/IDA_Plugin_AntiDebugSeeker/README.md

 2. anti_debug_techniques_descriptions.json (A file containing descriptions of the detected rules)
 3. AntiDebugSeeker.py (The anti-debugging detection program)

-From Ver1.1,
+From Ver1.1, PyQt5 installation is required.
 　pip install PyQt5

 ## Usage